Three Rooms in Manhattan

 Three Rooms in Manhattan (Trois chambres à Manhattan) is a black-and-white 1965 French drama film filmed in New York City.
 It is based on the 1946 novel "Trois Chambres à Manhattan" (which has been translated into English as "Three Rooms in Manhattan" and "Three Bedrooms in Manhattan") by Belgian writer Georges Simenon, about a romance between François, a French actor, and Kay, an American woman.
-The film is Robert De Niro's feature film debut.
+It marks Robert De Niro's film debut.